A2Amir/Word_analogy-using-embeddings/README.md

 # Word_analogy-using-embeddings

 As before in this [repository](https://github.com/A2Amir/Natural-Language-Processing-with-Deep-Learning) explained, word embedding is able to model the similarity between words.
 To measure how similar two words are, we need a way to measure the degree of similarity between two embedding vectors for the two words.
-Given two vectors $u$ and $v$, cosine similarity is defined as follows:
+Given two vectors u and v, cosine similarity is defined as follows:

 <p align="center">
 <img src="./img/1.JPG" alt=" cosine similarity" />